AazimAnish/secVault/README.md

 SecVault
 ============

-SecVault is a project for securely storing and managing sensitive PII (Personal Identifiable Information) data of citizens.
-The project implements robust security measures such as encryption and two-factor authentication, and provides a convenient way for citizens to securely access their PII data and collaborate with authorized third-party organizations.
+SecVault is a project for securely storing and sharing sensitive PII (Personal Identifiable Information) data of citizens.
+The project implements robust security measures such as encryption and two-factor authentication, and provides a convenient way for citizens to securely access their PII data and share with authorized third-party organizations.

 Features
 --------

 -   Securely store and manage sensitive PII data
 -   Implement robust security measures such as encryption and two-factor authentication
--   Provide a convenient way for citizens to securely access their PII data
+-   Provide a convenient way for citizens to securely share their PII data
--   Collaborate with authorized third-party organizations in a secure environment
+-   option to share access of files with a time limit with authorized third-party organizations in a secure environment

 Screenshots
 -----------